Gazmend Sinani

 Gazmend Sinani (Aydın Okçu; 22 June 1991 – 23 June 2018) was a Kosovan professional basketball player who last played as a center for Leeds Force and the Kosovo national team.

 Early life

-Sinani was born in Pristina, SFR Yugoslavia to Kosovo Albanian parents from Podujevo and he carried Kosovan and Turkish passports.
+Sinani was born in Pristina, SFR Yugoslavia to Kosovo Albanian parents from Podujevë and he carried Kosovan and Turkish passports.

 Professional career

 Return to Sigal Prishtina

 Last season with Kosovo Basketball Superleague club Sigal Prishtina, where he won three trophies as winner of Kosovo Basketball Superleague, winner of Kosovo Cup and the winner of Balkan League.
 In the local league he averaged 6.0 points and 5.6 rebounds while in BIBL he had 1.3 points and 2.3 rebounds.

 Bashkimi Prizren

 On 11 September 2016, Sinani joined Kosovo Basketball Superleague side Bashkimi Prizren.

 Muğla Ormanspor

 On 3 November 2016, Sinani joined Turkish Basketball First League side Muğla Ormanspor.

 Rahoveci

 On 29 November 2017, Sinani joined Kosovo Basketball Superleague side Rahoveci.